zicaiw625/profit-pulse/ENVIRONMENT.md

 - `APP_ENV` (preferred) or `NODE_ENV` determines whether the app is running in production.
 Production mode disables all fallbacks and will abort startup if any required variable is missing.
 - Development-only fallbacks exist for `SHOPIFY_API_KEY`, `SHOPIFY_API_SECRET`, `SHOPIFY_APP_URL`, and `SCOPES`.
 When they are used, a console warning is emitted so you can fill the real values locally.
-- `validateRequiredEnv()` executes during server startup to prevent “sick” deployments: missing Shopify secrets, database URLs, encryption keys, OAuth state secret (production), and shared cache credentials will throw immediately.
+- `validateRequiredEnv()` executes during server startup to prevent “sick” deployments: missing Shopify secrets, database URLs, encryption keys, and the OAuth state secret (production) will throw immediately.

 ## Core requirements